fetaplop/m3-project-client/README.md

 ## Instructions

 There is no easy way to run this app since you need to clone both the server (which has its own repo, check the links at the bottom) and the client and then you would need to seed the database.
 To see how the app works, check the link at the bottom of this readme to find a link to the deployed version instead!
-Please note that since the platform (Heroku) is free of charge, it might take a little while for the server to wake up and there is nothing I can do about it.
+Please note that since the platform (Heroku) is free of charge, it might take a little while for the server to wake up.

 If you are still determined to run this on your machine, go to the server repo and start with those instructions.
 Now these are for the client end:

 - Make sure you did the steps listed in the server repo and then follow these
 - Clone the client repository
-- run `npm install` in your VS Code terminal (on repository folder root level!)
+- run `npm install`
-- run `npm run start` in your VS Code terminal
+- run `npm run start`

 - updating the instructions, trying to figure out how to fix .env issue.. nothing will run without the .env file!
 <!-- add .env file and paste inside: REACT_APP_API_URL=http://localhost:5666 -->